-The right Learning Management System (LMS)- when utilized as part of the right strategy- can transform employee learning, improve performance, and foster employee engagement.
+The right Learning Management System (LMS)- when utilized as a part of the right strategy- can transform employee learning, improve performance, and foster employee engagement.
 However, the technology alone is just a tool.
 There are several key steps you must take for your LMS to reach this full potential.
 The first, and most important, is to define the learning needs of your organization.
 To define the learning needs of your organization, you will first need to define your business drivers and your business needs.

 So, what is a need?

 In “Needs Assessment for Organizational Success,” Kaufman and Guerra-Lopez state that, “need is a noun: a gap between current results and desired results.
 It is not a verb.” (p 6, 2013).
 When we use the word “need” as a verb (I need a course on X, or I need more people in X department) we are often prescribing the means for change without really considering all the valid ways we can close our gaps.
 Keeping this in mind, what benchmarks or goals indicate success for your organization as a whole?
 What is the gap, or need, between that success state and your current state?

 As an example, let’s say you work for a company that repairs airplanes, and your on-time project close rate is below goal by 15%.
 That 15% is the business need or gap.
 To close the gap, you start by investigating potential causes.
 You speak with the leadership for the service team and discover that most of your incoming projects are for an airplane model that only a few employees are certified to work on.

 Now that you know the organizational need and the cause behind the need, you can determine how your learning program might help resolve that need.